What is the Towns Fund?

 - Skills for work

 Dearne area team and the Dearne approach

-Established in 2013, the Dearne approach is a collective of residents, community groups, businesses and local area delivery partners working together to tackle and address community issues.
+Established in 2013, the Dearne approach is a collective of residents, community groups, businesses and local area delivery partners.
+They all work together to tackle and address community issues.
 Find out more about the Dearne approach.

 Our Principal Towns and Local Village Centres investment programme to improve local economies around the borough and help our high streets thrive.
 Find out more about Principal towns.

 Are there any volunteering opportunities created via the new projects?
 How would residents get involved if they wanted to?